usnistgov/ndn-dpdk/iface/README.md

 ## Receive Path

-The receive path starts from an "RX loop" function offered by lower layer implementations.
+**RxLoop** type implements the receive path.
+Lower layer implementation places each face into one or more **RxGroup**s, which are then added into RxLoops.
-The RX loop continually retrieves L2 frames from one or more faces, and passes a received burst of L2 frames to `FaceImpl_RxBurst`.
+`RxLoop_Run` function continually invokes `RxGroup.rxBurstOp` function to retrieves L2 frames.
+It then passes a burst of L2 frames to `FaceImpl_RxBurst`.

 `FaceImpl_RxBurst` first calls **RxProc** to decode L2 frames into L3 packets.
 It then passes a burst of L3 packets to a **Face\_RxCb** callback provided by the user of face system (such as forwarder's input function).
 RxProc is thread safe as long as different "RxProc thread number" is being used.
 Currently, only thread 0 is capable of NDNLP reassembly.